Education: Local colleges and universities include:

 Pace provides several special-event services.
-Buses take riders from the Northwest Transportation Center to Wrigley Field, Soldier Field, Chicago Auto Show, Flower & Garden Show, Six Flags Great America, World Music Theatre and Taste of Chicago.
+Buses take riders from the Northwest Transportation Center to Wrigley Field, Soldier Field, Chicago Auto Show, Flower & Garden Show, Six Flags Great America, World Music Theatre, and Taste of Chicago.

 CTA – The Chicago Transit Authority (CTA) is an independent governmental agency created by state legislation.
-The CTA operates the nation’s second largest public transportation system and covers the City of Chicago and 38 surrounding suburbs.
+The CTA operates the nation’s second-largest public transportation system and covers the City of Chicago and 38 surrounding suburbs.
 On an average weekday, 1.5 million rides are taken on CTA buses and trains.

-Metra – The 495-mile Metra system serves 230 stations in the counties of Cook, DuPage, Lake, Will, McHenry and Kane.
-On Metra you can reach Chicago’s beautiful lakefront, museums, zoos, sporting events, shops and restaurants, concerts, special events, schools and colleges as well as quaint, historic suburbs and small towns.
-In some cases, Metra can take you practically to the front door – in other cases, your destination is easily in reach via Pace buses, and/or CTA buses and trains.
+Metra – The 495-mile Metra system serves 230 stations in the counties of Cook, DuPage, Lake, Will, McHenry, and Kane.
+On Metra, you can reach Chicago’s beautiful lakefront, museums, zoos, sporting events, shops and restaurants, concerts, special events, schools, and colleges, as well as quaint, historic suburbs and small towns.
+In some cases, Metra can take you practically to the front door – in other cases, your destination is easily in reach via Pace buses and/or CTA buses and trains.

 On weekends and holidays, all youngsters 12-17 ride for half fare.
 Plus, family fares allow kids under 12 to ride free when accompanied by a fare-paying adult.
 A small group of adults can save 15% using a 10-ride ticket when traveling together.
 Or, get a group of 25 or more together and save even more on a special outing.

 Midway Airport -Midway Airport is conveniently located 10 miles from downtown Chicago.
 In 1999, Midway served more than 13 million passengers.
-In 1998, Midway became the fastest growing airport in North America when it served 11.4 million passengers, breaking a 1959 record.
+In 1998, Midway became the fastest-growing airport in North America when it served 11.4 million passengers, breaking a 1959 record.

-The Chicago Transit Authority’s (CTA) Orange Line offers travelers with easy and quick (20 – 30 minutes) access between downtown Chicago and Midway.
+The Chicago Transit Authority’s (CTA) Orange Line offers travelers easy and quick (20 – 30 minutes) access between downtown Chicago and Midway.